 In brief, my answers to the above questions involve aspiring to live a transpersonal life.
 A transpersonal life is one that is to be spirit-inspired and that serves a function for and as an integral part of the Earth and its development.
 Such a life includes an inner mutation and an outer transformation, thereby changing both one's self and the Earth.
-The inner mutation involves changing the quality and scope of one's will, thoughts, feelings, desires, emotions, and values.
+The inner mutation involves changing the quality and scope of one's motivation, will, thoughts, feelings, desires, emotions, and values.
 The outer transformation entails changing the quality and scope of one's behavior and activity in the world, therefore also one's relationships with others.
 Such a mutation and transformation is to be founded upon, infused with, and impelled by an all-inclusive, universal, Divine Love-Compassion.

 One function of the inner mutation and outer transformation is to redirect one's allegiance from the many lesser wholes---one's family, people, country, etc. (multiplicity)---to the one greater planetary whole (unity), that essence within which we live and move, and which IS our being!